Hashtag Web3 Logo

 Signals that do not appear in any constraint let provers choose arbitrary values.
 This breaks the entire proof.

-What happens: Prover can generate valid proofs for any output regardless of actual inputs.
+Impact: Prover can generate valid proofs for any output regardless of actual inputs.

 Fix: Audit every signal.
 Each must appear in at least one constraint or be derived from constrained values.